How to Apply

 United States Armed Forces Military Police (Army, Navy, Air Force and USMC).

 See Current TCOLE Rules at http://www.tcole.texas.gov/ Upon appointment you will be assigned to the patrol division where you will be assigned to the Field Training Program.
 There is no In-house Police Academy; however, there is a short in-house orientation period before entering the Field Training Program.

 Helpful Hints for Succeeding in the Hiring Process:

 It is very important for an applicant to do their homework prior to applying and during the application process.
 The applicant needs to understand that they are applying for a position that is a profession that is highly respected and regarded.
 The law enforcement profession, but more especially, the Friendswood Police Department has high expectations and standards for their officers.
 The process and the standards in a hiring process of a police officer in law enforcement and more especially, the Friendswood Police Department is probably unlike any other application process that a police applicant has experienced.
 The process is lengthy, difficult, demanding, and highly competitive.
 With that being said, do not let that scare you off; just be aware.
 DO NOT sell yourself short.
 We have hired applicants with bachelor’s degrees, with four years or more of military experience, a combination of both, recent police academy graduates with the aforementioned and with no education or military or police experience.
 A thick resume is impressive, but it alone will not get you the job.
 This is where the homework comes into play.
 If you will do the following whether you have 10 years of experience or you or just graduating from the police academy, college or exiting the military your chances of being considered will increase greatly.

-3. For those that pass you will be instructed to fill out and submit forms supplied to you by the Department and you will be instructed to submit certain documents such as college transcripts, birth certificate, etc. It is important that you do the following:
+1. You will be instructed to fill out and submit forms supplied to you by the Department and you will be instructed to submit certain documents such as college transcripts, birth certificate, etc. It is important that you do the following:

 a.
 READ and FOLLOW THE INSTRUCTIONS